vladimir-alexandru/itautomation/README.md

 **Usage:**
 Follow the interactive prompts to:
-1. Scan a partition to view available space.
-(Optional)
+1. Scan a partition to view available space (Optional).
 2. Choose where to create your test logs.
 3. Watch as the program builds a folder of randomly generated log files.